rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Technopedia data structure

-  In the Technopedia graph database, data categories are represented by nodes and the node attributes contain more specific data.
-  Nodes represent entities such as software or hardware, which are somewhat equivalent to a records classification that stores a specific data category.
+  In the Technopedia graph database, data categories are represented by nodes, which represent entities such as software or hardware.
+Nodes are somewhat equivalent to a records classification that stores a specific data category such as hardware.
   <br>
   <br>